pubnub/kotlin/android/README.md

 C2DM is not recommended as it is a "broadcast" mechanism according to Google.
 C2DM is Slow, and limited to 1 message at a time.
 Use PubNub Instead!

+##### Getting started with Pubnub in your app
+To use Pubnub, you need to place Pubnub-Android-3.4.jar and bcprov-jdk15on-1.47.jar in libs directory under the android app project directory.

+**Pubnub-Android-3.4.jar** is available at **pubnub/java/android/3.4/Pubnub-Android-3.4.jar**
+and **bcprov-jdk15on-1.47.jar** is available at **pubnub/java/java/3.4/libs/bcprov-jdk15on-1.47.jar**.

 ##### PubNub Android Sample App